Last Updated on December 26, 2019 by Paul Guzman

 Problems with the Ocotillo

-The Ocotillo plant is an easy plant to grow and is not prone to diseases or insects but it does happen.
-Sometimes scale and mealybugs will attack this plant.
+The Ocotillo plant is an easy plant to grow and is not prone to diseases or insects, but it does happen.
+Sometimes scales and mealybugs will attack this plant.
 Spray with a good insecticide to kill these pests.
 You can also use insecticidal soaps or neem oil as an organic substitute.

-Often times Ocotillos will take a long time to leaf out or produce a flower.
-The best thing to do is water as mentioned above.
+Often Ocotillos will take a long time to leaf out or produce a flower.
+The best thing to do is to water as mentioned above.

-Companion plants include Salvia’s, Cactus, and Russian sage.
+Companion plants include Salvia, Cactus, and Russian sage.

 Looking for seeds of the Ocotillo?
 Click here